 Now we get to that “adventure violence” part.
 Jungle Cruise movie violence can be best compared to that of the Pirates of the Caribbean franchise.
 The heavy CGI usage and scary elements depict horror in a nightmare potential realm for kids.
 Realistic, believable, very intense and suspenseful at times, a good portion of the film includes this type of “adventure violence.”
 I would say about 35-40%.

-What Jungle Cruise Age Rating is Recommended to Watch?
+What Jungle Cruise Age Rating is Recommended for Kids?

 Is the Jungle Cruise movie kid friendly?
 At 2 hours and 8 minutes long, this is already a doozy length of a movie for little kids.
 With so much nostalgia from the classic Disney attraction and the lure of Dwayne Johnson and Emily Blunt at the helm, it can be hard to resist the temptation for a family movie night.